Install a CA certificate

 -----END [label]-----

-PEM data is commonly stored in files with a .pem suffix, a .cer or .crt suffix (for certificates), or a .key suffix (for public or private keys).
-The label inside a PEM file ("CERTIFICATE", "CERTIFICATE REQUEST", "PRIVATE KEY" and "X509 CRL") represents the type of the data more accurately than the file suffix, since many different types of data can be saved in a .pem file:
+suffix (for public or private keys).
+The label inside a PEM file ("CERTIFICATE", "CERTIFICATE REQUEST", "PRIVATE KEY" and "X509 CRL") represents the type of the data more accurately than the file suffix, since many different types of data can be saved in a .pem

 A PEM file may contain multiple instances.
 For instance, an operating system might provide a file containing a list of trusted CA certificates, or a web server might be configured with a "chain" file containing an end-entity certificate plus a list of intermediate certificates.